analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-02-13-introduction_to_machine_learning.md

 ## Deep learning RL algorithms

-Deep learning algorithms for RL problems fall into three main classes:
+Deep learning algorithms for RL problems can be classified as:
 - Value based (algorithms learning value functions $$V_\pi(s)$$ or $$Q_\pi(s, a$$, then deriving the policy $$\pi$$)
 - Policy based (algorithms learning the policy $$\pi$$ directly)
 - Model based (algorithms that know the environment dynamics $$p(s' \vert s, a)$$, or learn it.
+- Or combinations thereof.

 <p align="center">
 <img src="/src/diagrams/rl_algo_types.png">